jclocks/replybot-5000/README.md

-A simple bot written in Python3 that uses the PRAM library.
-Responds to certain key phrases from comments submitted in the r/AnarchyChess subreddit, and spams lyrics from a highly amusing video created by IM (International Chess Master) Levy Rozman on his Youtube channel, as a reply.
+A simple bot written in Python3 (https://www.python.org/) that uses the PRAW module (https://praw.readthedocs.io/en/stable/index.html).
+Responds to certain key phrases from comments submitted in the r/AnarchyChess subreddit, and spams lyrics from a highly amusing video created by IM (International Chess Master) Levy Rozman on his Youtube channel, as a reply, with love. (https://youtu.be/7MRNWxCuIrI)

 Inspired by u/FMHall's bot, u/PetrosianBot.
 That bot brought a lot of joy to the subreddit, so I figured why not add to the fun?
 Code was not derived from that Redditor's bot.
 The two are developed separately.